GR from RG: Gravity Is Induced From Renormalization Group Flow In The Infrared: GR From (Holographic) RG

 \paragraph{Computing the boundary effective action $S^{\text{bdy}}_{\Sigma(r)}$ at the RG scale $r/L^2$.} In the saddle-point approximation of holography, this boundary action is identified with the on-shell bulk gravity action \cite{Hartman:2018tkw, Parvizi:2025wsg}, $S^{\text{bdy}}_{\Sigma(r)} \equiv S_r[g]_{\text{on-shell}}$.
 A direct calculation shows that the changes in the on-shell action as we vary the cutoff $r$, is governed by the $\Ottbar$ operator \cite{McGough:2016lol, Taylor:2018xcy, Hartman:2018tkw, Parvizi:2025wsg}:

 This is the RG flow equation for the boundary theory action and states that flowing from the UV towards the IR (decreasing $r$) deforms the boundary action by an operator that is quadratic in the energy-momentum tensor.
 This is a known feature of so-called $T\bar{T}$ deformations \cite{Smirnov:2016lqw}.

-However, the truly remarkable step comes when we use the Hamiltonian constraint \eqref{Hamiltonian-constraint} to eliminate $\Ottbar$ in favor of purely geometric quantities and to find the remarkable result \cite{Adami:2025pqr}:
+The truly remarkable step, however, comes when we use the Hamiltonian constraint \eqref{Hamiltonian-constraint} to eliminate $\Ottbar$ in favor of purely geometric quantities and to find the remarkable result \cite{Adami:2025pqr}:

 This equation is at the heart of our analysis.
-Note that, while we used holography to derive it, both sides of this equation is only written in terms of quantities associated with $\Sigma(r)$ and fields defined on it.
+Note that, while we used holography to derive it, both sides of this equation are only written in terms of quantities associated with $\Sigma(r)$, the dual QFT field and metric $h_{ab}$ defined on it.
 It demonstrates that the Wilsonian RG flow generates terms in the effective action that are precisely the Einstein-Hilbert action and a cosmological constant for the 4D metric $h_{ab}$.
 We began with a non-gravitational theory in the UV, but by integrating out high-energy modes, we have induced the building blocks of dynamical gravity.
+We stress that $r \frac{d}{dr} S^{\text{bdy}}_{\Sigma(r)}$ in \eqref{Sr-RG-flow} also involves the standard renormalization terms, like deformations by other irrelevant operators (than $\Ottbar$).
+However, since they are well-known and studied in the standard QFT textbooks, and to avoid cluttering, we have dropped those terms and only explicitly present the terms induced from $\Ottbar$ deformation.
+The contributions we are interested in are holographically captured by the $5d$ AdS-Einstein gravity \eqref{unrenormalized-action}.

-The next step is to integrate this flow equation and determine the effective action at the energy scale $\mu := r/L^2$.
+The next step is to integrate this flow equation and determine the effective action of the dual QFT at the energy scale $\mu := r/L^2$.
 This is achieved by integrating \eqref{Sr-RG-flow} from an initial UV scale, associated with a large radius $r_0$, down to a lower energy scale $\mu$, corresponding to a radius $r<r_0$.
-Starting with a purely non-gravitational action in the UV, $S^{\text{bdy}}_{\Sigma_0} = S_{\text{QFT}}$, the integration yields the effective action for the boundary theory at the scale $\mu$ \cite{Adami:2025pqr}:
+Starting with a purely non-gravitational action in the UV, $S^{\text{bdy}}_{\Sigma_0} = S_{\text{QFT}}$, the integration yields the effective action for the boundary theory at the scale $\mu$, see \cite{Adami:2025pqr} for the details of the derivation: